catppuccin/userstyles/docs/src/content/docs/contributing/guides/images-and-svgs.md

 }
 ```

+The text after `data:image/svg+xml,` is URL encoded.
+To get the contents of the SVG, the string needs to be URL decoded.

+There are two ways to do this:
-The contents past `data:image/svg+xml,` are almost gibberish.
-This is because they are URL encoded.
-To get the actual SVG contents, you'll need to URL decode the string.
-This can be done with the JavaScript builtin function `decodeURIComponent`; run `node -e 'console.log(decodeURIComponent("..."))'`, inserting your URL encoded SVG contents in between the double quotes in place of the `...`.
-Alternatively, use an online tool such as https://www.urldecoder.io/.
+- Using the JavaScript built-in function `decodeURIComponent`.
+You can run `node -e 'console.log(decodeURIComponent("..."))'`, with the URL encoded SVG contents placed between the double quotes in place of `...`.
+- Use an online tool such as [https://www.urldecoder.io/](URLDecoder).

 ---